Gretna Baptist Church Constitution

 - The pastor shall be a fundamental Baptist minister who meets the qualifications listed in I Timothy 3:1-7 and Titus 1:5-9.
 He shall be a spiritually mature man who evidences a burden for lost souls and who is in agreement with the documents and policies of this church.
 He shall be a man who has never been divorced nor married to a divorced woman.

-- A candidate for the pastorate shall be carefully examined by the pulpit committee as to his salvation, doctrine, Christian conduct and call to the ministry.
+- A candidate for the pastorate shall be carefully examined by the pulpit committee as to his salvation, doctrine, Christian conduct, and call to the ministry.
 If he has served in other churches, his ministry should be explored for evidence of the Lord’s blessing.
-Pastoral candidates shall have opportunity to question and be questioned by the church membership.
+Pastoral candidates shall have the opportunity to question and be questioned by the church membership.

 - A vote to call a candidate pastor may be taken at a meeting of the church called for that purpose and announced from the pulpit for two Sundays immediately preceding the date of the meeting.
 Voting shall be by written ballot.
 Only one candidate shall be considered at any given meeting.
 A three-fourths majority of those present and voting shall be necessary for a call.
 The deacons shall inform the candidate of the church’s decision as soon as possible.
 If favorable, a written notification shall also be sent to the prospective pastor giving details of the church-pastoral relationship, including salary, housing and car allowances, insurance, vacations, etc.